When was the last time you were truly outrageous!?

 I always do wonder why we can’t continue with this sense of generosity, giving and fun for the rest of the year.
 It’s just like what happens after Xmas time – as soon as the festive tinsel comes down, the spirit of goodness also seems to just vanish.

 Red Nose day always inspires me with just how open and willing people are to help others and make a contribution – and also willing to be vulnerable and show their soft, caring side.

-Which brings me back to the main point of writing this post – ultimately we all WANT to make a difference and help others.
+I believe that ultimately we all WANT to make a difference and help others.
 And we will never be truly happy until we have found that one thing which we are meant to do.

 Yes, along the way we must also fully support ourselves and have an abundant, full and fun life – but ultimately we want to make a contribution and to know that we count and we made a difference.

 There are umpteen good causes and projects you can choose from – you just have to choose to make a difference, and the rest is easy.

 It’s important to enjoy the journey and have a FUN life – otherwise what’s the point!?